tom-halpin/pe-dojo-book/content/001a-welcome.md

 **C**harlie is keen to ensure that the teams working in his group of companies apply the discipline of Product Engineering when designing and developing solutions.

 The introduction of Product Engineering is hot on the heels of his initiative to pilot DevOps improvements in the Pet Clinic company.

-Details of that initiative and the associated adventures can be found in the [Online DevOps Dojo](https://dxc-technology.github.io/about-devops-dojo/modules/).

 The group of companies which are collectively known as the **Universal Imports Group** include the following